-- Press cancel to stop the saute mode and pour in about half the broth.
+- Press cancel to stop the saute mode and pour in about 1/4 cup of the broth.
 Scrape the bottom of the pot to get any browned bits that might be stuck on.
 Drain the rice and pour it into the pot.
 Pour in remaining broth and place chicken on top of rice.
 Season with additional salt and pepper if desired.

 - Secure the lid, set the valve to seal, and pressure cook (manual on some Instant Pots) on high pressure for 18 minutes.
 After cycle is complete, let pressure naturally release for 20 minutes (quick release after 20 minutes if it’s not fully released).

 - Remove chicken and let rice sit for 5 minutes with the lid removed to continue to absorb liquid.